Chapter Two / Test Run

 Engagements for Week Beginning 8 September

-Every Thursday, Talty’s private secretary prepared her calendar for the following week’s public appearances.
-Upon Talty’s review and approval of the schedule, he sent copies to security as well as to Talty’s personal aide to facilitate wardrobe selections for each appointment.
-Finally, he posted the list of engagements on Talty’s page of the royal family’s official web site.
+Every Thursday, Talty’s private secretary, a pleasant man named Denis Muldowney, prepared her calendar for the following week’s public appearances.
+Upon her review and approval of the schedule, he sent copies to security as well as to Talty’s personal aide to facilitate wardrobe selections for each appointment.
+Finally, he posted the list of engagements on Talty’s page of the royal family’s official website.

 Seeking comfort, she touched the silver picture frame beside the intercom.
 She’d taken the photograph herself, a stealth shot that had captured her husband and their year-old son, Donal, dozing together on the rocking chair in the nursery.
 Even napping, Neil Boru was a handsome man.